 Do you need to switch to bloom lighting?

-If you are growing with a HID rig using a metal halide lightbulb (MH) for vegetative growth, then yes, you will need to switch it out for a high pressure sodium bulb (HPS) once the plants start to flower,
+If you are growing with a HID ballast using a metal halide lightbulb (MH) for vegetative growth, then yes, you will need to switch it out for a high pressure sodium bulb (HPS) once the plants start to flower,

 How far should your lights be from your autoflowers?